microsoft/language-server-protocol/_specifications/specification-3-16.md

 #### <a href="#workspace_didCreateFiles" name="workspace_didCreateFiles" class="anchor">DidCreateFiles Notification (:arrow_right:)</a>

-The did create files notification is sent from the client to the server when files were created in the client.
+The did create files notification is sent from the client to the server when files were created from within the client.

 _Client Capability_:
 * property name (optional): `workspace.fileOperations.didCreate`